sam-mahdi/Peaklist_Assignment_Library/APS/Manual/APS_Manual.md

 #############SPARTA File###########

-The SPARTA+ format must follow the SAVUS format.
-There is an option in SAVUS to only generate a SPARTA+ file.
+The SPARTA+ format must follow the AVS format.
+There is an option in AVS to only generate a SPARTA+ file.
 Simply upload the raw pred.tab SPARTA+ file with your sequence, indicate sequence number and any mutations in you sample that deviate from the crystal structure used for SPARTA.

 #############Chemical shift File###########

 You may make your own chemical shift file, or use SAG to generate one.
-SAVUS also generates a compiled chemical shift file from the NHSQC, HNCA, HNCO, HNCACB peaklists that is properly formatted.
+AVS also generates a compiled chemical shift file from the NHSQC, HNCA, HNCO, HNCACB peaklists that is properly formatted.
 To make your own, the format must follow **The i-1 amino acid must be first, followed by the i amino acid**:

 ```
 X1N-HN 113.882